Abizern/Abizern.github.io/content/About.md

 ## Colophon {#colophon}

-This is a static site generated using [Hugo](https://gohugo.io) and the [hugo-tufte](https://hugo-tufte.netlify.app) theme.
+This is a static site generated using [Hugo](https://gohugo.io) and my lightly modified version of the [hugo-tufte](https://hugo-tufte.netlify.app) theme.

 There are no analytics being collected.

 Comments are not enabled on this site.
-If you'd like to follow up on anything just send me an email
+If you'd like to follow up on anything just send me an email.